-A sesquiterpene present in the essential oils of many plants and flowers, such as lavender and jasmine.
-Alternately referred to as peruviol and penetrol, this terpene possessing a floral or woody aroma reminiscent of fresh tree bark.
-Nerolidol is known for its antifungal, sedative, anticancer, antibacterial and anti-anxiety properties.
+A sesquiterpene present in the essential oil of many plants and flowers, such as lavender and jasmine.
+Alternately referred to as peruviol and penetrol, this terpene possesses a floral or woody aroma reminiscent of fresh tree bark.
+There are two isomers of nerolidol, cis-nerolidol and trans-nerolidol.
+Nerolidol’s therapeutic effects include antifungal, sedative, anticancer, antibacterial, and anti-anxiety properties.

 The nerolidol in my cannabis smells like the woods.

 Nerolidol made the summer air rich with the scent of orchids.

 What is nerolidol?

 Nerolidol is the primary scent compound of a species of orchid native to Mexico.
 In addition to lending its floral fragrance to this orchid, cannabis, and other plants, nerolidol has been used as a natural sleep aid due to its purported sedative properties.
 The nerolidol terpene may also be beneficial in combating pests that harm humans and plants.
 Nerolidol has, in some cases, been effective at warding off head lice, spider mites, parasites, and certain bacteria and fungi, in addition to exhibiting a range of other potential health benefits as a scent compound and a naturally occurring component of cannabis.